Spotless, sparkling stainless steel kitchen appliances look so great, don't they? Unless you've just finished a week's worth of cooking that is.

 It really is as simple as that.
 No need for endless scrubbing, sore hands and disappointing results.
 Just two, all natural, non-toxic ingredients to get your stainless steel shining.

 Stainless steel looks so much better when it's sparkling!
-Will you be trying this all natural solution too?
+Will you be trying our tips?
+Leave a comment below.

 340 grams of bicarb?
 Really?
 That's nearly two pot fulls of the stuff.

 Hi Julie.
-This is to make a solution that will last for a long time, over several months.
+This is to make a DIY cleaning product that will last for a long time, over several months.
 The quantities, can, of course be halved to suit your needs.
 Thanks :)

 Hi, do you have a tip on how to keep a cream one of those plastic type Sink clean, it was lovely when new!
 But I only have to empty the teapot and I swill the sink straight away and it's stained again and only bleach will remove it, I have tried filling it with biological washing powder, soda crystals, scouring it with cif, and in one Afternoon it back looking like its never been cleaned for a month, PLEASE HELP